 The trees in Part Two are all two year old trees six feet of height which we transplanted for this project.
 Training for them will begin in the spring of 2019.

 This project is very much still a work in progress.
 Results will be measurable over the next two growing seasons.
+We are asking for an extension for this project because of covid 19 and severe drought throughout the growing season.
+Trees were maintained during 2020 but little growth occurred.

 Education & Outreach Activities and Participation Summary